American Motors Corporation: Marketplace and management changes

-In April 1985 AMC Chairman W. Paul Tippett resigned to become president of a textile company.
-In December 1985 Jose J. Dedeurwaerder, who had been president since 1982 and CEO since September 1984, became chairman of the executive committee while continuing as president and chief executive officer.
-Joe Cappy was moved up from executive vice president to chief operating officer and Tippet's position was filled by an ex-Renault vice president, Pierre Semerena.
+In April 1985, AMC Chairman W. Paul Tippett resigned to become president of a textile company.
+Jose J. Dedeurwaerder, president since 1982 and chief executive officer since September 1984, announced at the Paris Auto Show in October 1985, that AMC would begin imports of the innovative seven-seat, front-wheel-drive Espace minivan in the spring of 1986.
+This was part of expanding the range of Renault models that include plans for marketing the Renault Alpine GTA/A510 sports car through select AMC dealers.
+In December 1985, Dedeurwaerder became chairman of AMC's executive committee while continuing as the company's president and CEO.
+Joe Cappy was moved up from executive vice president to chief operating officer, and Tippet's position was filled by an ex-Renault vice president, Pierre Semerena.

 Semerena made his managerial reputation as a no-nonsense cost cutter.
 The new management responded with tactical moves by selling the lawn care Wheel Horse Products Division and signing an agreement to build Jeeps in the People's Republic of China.
 The Pentagon had problems with AM General, a significant defense contractor, being managed by a partially French-government-owned firm.
-The U.S. government would not allow a foreign government to own a significant portion of an important defense supplier.
-As a result, the profitable AM General Division was sold.
-Another milestone was the departure of Dick Teague; American Motors' design vice president for 26 years, he was responsible for many Jeep and AMC designs including the Rambler American, Javelin, Hornet, Gremlin, Pacer, and Matador coupe.
+The U.S. government would not allow a foreign government to own a substantial portion of an important defense supplier.
+As a result, the profitable AM General Division was sold to LTV Corporation.

+Another milestone within AMC's management was the departure of Dick Teague.
+He was American Motors' design vice president for 23 years - an industry record. he was one of the most consistently resourceful automotive designers and responsible for many Jeep and AMC designs, including the Javelin, AMX, Hornet, Gremlin, Pacer, Matador coupe, and the Cherokee XJ.